Sailors without Previous Experience

 NEW!
 2-Week Programs

 Intermediate and Advanced sailors will enjoy stretching their legs in the club's J/22s and Boothbay Harbor One Designs.
 Semi-private lessons (limit of four students per session) ensure lots of time at the helm and attention to detail.
-Program meets 9-12 daily for two weeks, starting July 8 or August 5.
+Program meets 9-12 daily for two weeks, starting August 5. ***SOLD OUT***

 Explore, design and build your ultimate race boat.
-Program meets 1-4 daily for two weeks, starting July 15.
+Program meets 1-4 daily for two weeks.
 Ideal for sailors 8-12 years old.

 Build a remote operated vehicle (ROV) while studying buoyancy, displacement, propulsion and electronics using the SeaPerch system.
-Program meets 1-4 daily for two weeks, starting July 1.
+Program meets 1-4 daily for two weeks.
 Ideal for sailors 10-14 years old.
-Note: Program will not meet on July 4 in observation of Independence Day.